 The next bit of hiking included a lot of up and down – nothing big but there seemed to be a lot of it.
 This section of forest included smaller trees – most moss covered and loads of ferns.
 Under wet conditions the ferns ensure your lower body and feet in particular get wet.
 This is where the gaiters really made a difference.

-Either at the lake or at the creek – 0.2 kilometres away fill up all your water bottles as there is no water at Manzanita Hut.
+Either at the lake or at the creek – 0.2 km away, fill up all your water bottles as there is no water at Manzanita Hut.

 Manzanita Hut to Plummer Creek Campground